 Crystals in Florida?

-You know I went a long time thinking that there were no crystals to be found in my home state of Florida b/c its too geologically young & for most of its history its been underwater as part of a sea bed.
+You know I went a long time thinking that there were no crystals to be found in my home state of Florida b/c its too geologically young & for most of its history it’s been mostly underwater as part of a shallow sea bed.
 It wasn’t until about 33.9 million to 23 million years ago that sea levels dropped and Florida finally emerged from the sea.

 I know, I know.
 That sounds like a hella long time ago, but compared to most other places, that’s relatively recently.